Menopausal Symptoms: In Depth

 - It’s uncertain whether DHEA is useful in treating menopause symptoms.

 - The long-term safety of taking DHEA supplements is unknown.
-Some evidence indicates that even short-term use of these supplements may have detrimental effects, including liver damage.
+Some evidence suggests that even short-term use of these supplements may have harmful effects, including liver damage.

 - In traditional Chinese medicine, the herb dong quai is often used for women’s health problems, including menopause.
-However, very little research has been done on dong quai, so no conclusions can be reached about its effects.
+However, very little research has been done on dong quai for menopausal symptoms, so no conclusions can be reached about its effects.

 - Dong quai may interact with the anticoagulant (blood-thinning) drug warfarin (Coumadin).